Mohitsinghparmarg/Episode-09---Optimizing-our-App/Episode-09-Optimization of our App/README.md

 Dynamic Bundling,
 Dynamic import,
 lazy Loading
-on demand loading -> whenever the user is going to the particular page then only load that page lazy() is used to distributing the application into smaller smaller chunks and this makes our application very performant.
+on demand loading -> whenever the user is going to the particular page then only load that page. lazy() is used to distributing the application into smaller smaller chunks and this makes our application very performant.